Francis A. Dales: SS Ohio

 By this time the Ohio had already become the primary focus for Axis attacks on the convoy, having been torpedoed by the Italian submarine Axum and hit by successive waves of dozens of Stuka dive bombers which attacked continuously for five hours.
 The torpedo had caused catastrophic damage and initially brought the ship to a dead stop, while near misses from bombs caused further damage and put some of the ship's defensive armament out of action.
 The crew were twice forced to abandon ship as further air attacks caused yet more damage.

 HMS Penn, with Dales still aboard, was one of several British destroyers that came alongside the Ohio to render assistance.
 The crews made attempts to tow the crippled tanker, before eventually sandwiching it between HMS Penn and HMS Bramham in order to drag it along while preventing it from sinking.
 Seeing that one of the Ohios anti-aircraft guns could be repaired, another survivor from the Santa Elisa, junior third officer Frederick August Larsen, boarded the ship.
 Dales and four British crewmen volunteered to go with him.
 Between them, they were successful in bringing the gun back into action.

 Dales and the other crew members then operated the gun as the ungainly gaggle of ships struggled slowly towards Malta.
 The three ships became an obvious target for the Axis aircraft and torpedo boats, and endured an ever increasing series of attacks.
 In the chaos, all but one of the British aircraft carriers supporting the convoy had been either sunk or seriously damaged, reducing the number of aircraft available to defend it.
 Dales and the other gunners were successful in driving off most of the attacks, despite more bombs hitting the ship and two downed aircraft even crashing on the tanker's deck.
 With the Ohio now critically damaged and her deck awash, they inched within range of the protection of British Spitfire and Beaufighter fighters flying from Malta.

 The Ohio finally reached the Grand Harbour at Valletta in Malta on August 15, 1942, and her vital cargo of fuel was safe.
-Four of the surviving freighters had reached Malta the day before, but all the rest were lost, out of fourteen merchant ships that originally set out.
-The convoy's arrival was described by some historians as having changed the course of World War 2.
+Four of the surviving freighters had reached Malta the day before, but the rest of the 14 merchant ships were lost.
+The convoy's arrival was described by some historians as having changed the course of the war.
 The captain of the Ohio, Dudley William Mason, was awarded the George Cross.
-The arrival, welcomed by huge crowds of people lining the harbour and waving British and Maltese flags, coincided with the Feast of Santa Marija, and Operation Pedestal became known in Malta as the Santa Marija Convoy.
+The arrival, welcomed by huge crowds of people lining the harbor and waving British and Maltese flags, coincided with the Feast of Santa Marija, and Operation Pedestal became known in Malta as the Santa Marija Convoy.
 The Ohio was damaged beyond repair and never undertook another voyage.
 It was inducted into the National Maritime Hall of Fame of the American Merchant Marine Museum in 2008.